-Wonder by RJ Palacio, is about a boy, “Auggie”, who faces bullying and misunderstanding on a regular basis, due to a disfiguring genetic condition.
+Wonder by RJ Palacio, is about a boy, August Pullman, or “Auggie”, who faces bullying and misunderstanding on a regular basis, due to a disfiguring genetic condition.
 The first part of the book is from Auggie’s perspective and describes his transition from homeschooling to a private school.

 Except for his appearance, which people find disturbing or upsetting, Auggie thinks of himself as a normal kid.
 He has been homeschooled for many years, due to this medical issue and related surgeries, but his mother feels he should start middle school with other children.